Decays of Higgs Bosons in the Standard Model and Beyond: Introduction

-Several related previous reviews on Higgs physics in the SM and the MSSM can be found in Refs.$\,$\cite{Gunion:1989we,Gunion:1992hs, Djouadi:2005gi,Djouadi:2005gj,Spira:2016ztx}.
-A few tailer-made sophisticated computational packages have been developed for the mass spectra and decay widths of neutral and charged Higgs bosons in the SM and the MSSM with real parameters~\cite{Djouadi:1997yw,Djouadi:2018xqq,Bredenstein:2006rh} and with explicit CP violation~\cite{Lee:2003nta,Lee:2007gn,Lee:2012wa,Frank:2006yh, Hahn:2014mla}.
-This review updates the previous works substantially by including two more popular BSM models in addition to the MSSM and allowing for complex parameters leading to CP-violating phenomena.
-We perform a systematic and comprehensive analysis for the decays of neutral and charged Higgs bosons in those three prototype BSM models as well as in the SM, expecting more complete reviews on the Higgs sectors of many other BSM scenarios to come out timely in step with more advanced experimental developments.
+Several related previous reviews on Higgs physics in the SM and the MSSM can be found in Refs.$\,$\cite{Gunion:1989we,Gunion:1992hs,Carena:2002es, Djouadi:2005gi,Djouadi:2005gj,Accomando:2006ga, Dittmaier:2011ti,Dittmaier:2012vm,Heinemeyer:2013tqa,deFlorian:2016spz, Dawson:2013bba,Spira:1997dg,Spira:2016ztx,Dawson:2018dcd}.
+A few tailor-made sophisticated computational packages have been developed for the mass spectra and decay widths of neutral and charged Higgs bosons in the SM and the MSSM with real parameters~\cite{Djouadi:1997yw,Djouadi:2018xqq,Bredenstein:2006rh} and with explicit CP violation~\cite{Lee:2003nta,Lee:2007gn,Lee:2012wa,Frank:2006yh, Hahn:2014mla}.
+This review updates the previous works substantially by including two popular BSM models in addition to the MSSM and also by allowing for complex parameters leading to CP-violating phenomena~\cite{Accomando:2006ga,Ibrahim:2007fb}.
+We perform a systematic and comprehensive analysis for the decays of neutral and charged Higgs bosons in those three prototype BSM models as well as in the SM.
+We take account of all possible decay modes of these models including those into non-SM particles among which some are invisible~\cite{Shrock:1982kd,Li:1985hy} and/or exotic~\cite{Curtin:2013fra}.
+We anticipate more complete reviews on the Higgs sectors of many other BSM scenarios to come out timely in step with more advanced experimental developments.

-In this review, we try to contain all the relevant information needed to implement the most up-to-date theoretical calculations of Higgs decays.
-We aim to make it be of practical use especially for incorporating the state-of-art of the corrections beyond the leading order.
-We also emphasize that our approach is largely model independent and it can be easily applicable to Higgs bosons appearing in BSM models not explicitly mentioned in this review.
+In this review, we try to contain all the relevant information needed to implement the up-to-date theoretical calculations of Higgs decays.
+We aim to make it be of pedagogical and practical use especially for incorporating corrections beyond the leading order (LO).
+We elaborate on how the partial decay widths of neutral and charged Higgs bosons are calculated at LO and how we treat QCD and electroweak (ELW) corrections in each decay mode. \footnote{ The ELW corrections considered in this review are mostly SM ones since the BSM ELW corrections, compared to universal QCD corrections, are still subleading, complicated, and strongly dependent on specific BSM models under consideration.} We intend to make this review stand-alone, self-contained, and consolidated by integrating relevant physics information for Higgs decays coherently.
+Incidentally, we try to make it be as model-independent and analytic as possible in order for our approach to be useful and easily applicable in studying Higgs decays even in the BSM models not explicitly mentioned in this review.